whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Average view (population ethics)_](/population-ethics#the-average-view)

-The average view of population ethics regards one outcome as better than another if and only if it contains greater average wellbeing.
-Since the average view aims only to improve the average wellbeing level, it disregards—in contrast to [the total view](/population-ethics#the-total-view)—the number of individuals that exist.
-The average view avoids the [repugnant conclusion](/population-ethics#objecting-to-the-total-view), because it states that reductions in the average wellbeing level can never be compensated for by adding more people to the population.
+The average view of population ethics regards one outcome as better than another if and only if it contains greater average well-being.
+Since the average view aims only to improve the average well-being level, it disregards—in contrast to [the total view](/population-ethics#the-total-view)—the number of individuals that exist.
+The average view avoids the [repugnant conclusion](/population-ethics#objecting-to-the-total-view), because it states that reductions in the average well-being level can never be compensated for by adding more people to the population.

 However, the average view has very little support among moral philosophers, because it leads to counterintuitive implications which are said to be at least as serious as the repugnant conclusion.[^7] For instance, drawing on the work of Derek Parfit[^8], Gustaf Arrhenius et al. (2017) writes that the average view implies the following: “\[F\]or a population consisting of just one person leading a life at a very negative level of well-being, e.g., a life of constant torture, there is another population which is better even though it contains millions of lives at just a slightly less negative level of well-being”.[^9]

 The main alternatives to the average view of population ethics are the [_total view_](/population-ethics#the-total-view) and [_person-affecting views_](/population-ethics#person-affecting-views-and-the-procreative-asymmetry).
-According to the total view, one outcome is better than another if and only if it contains a greater sum total of wellbeing, even if that is in virtue of simply having more people.
+According to the total view, one outcome is better than another if and only if it contains a greater sum total of well-being, even if that is in virtue of simply having more people.
 Person-affecting views are a family of views that share the intuition that an act can only be good or bad if it is good or bad _for_ someone.
 Standard person-affecting views stand in opposition to the total view, since they entail that there is no moral good in bringing new people into existence because nonexistence means there is no one for whom it could be good to be created.

 </details>